 The College is committed to treating all members of the community with dignity, care, and respect.
-Any student who experiences or is affected by violations under this Policy, whether as a Complainant, a Respondent, or a Third Party, will have equal access to support and counseling services through the College.
+Any student who experiences or is affected by violations under the Interim Sexual Misconduct, whether as a Complainant, a Respondent, or a Third Party, will have equal access to support and counseling services through the College.

 The College strongly encourages individuals to report Prohibited Conduct.
-The College recognizes, however, that the decision to report Prohibited Conduct (to the College and/or law enforcement) can be difficult.
+The College recognizes, however, that the decision to report Prohibited Conduct (to the College and/or law enforcement) can be difficult, and it is the survivor's option whether to report to the College, local law enforcement, or not report.
 The College strongly encourages individuals who are considering whether to report Prohibited Conduct to seek the support of confidential campus and community resources.
-These trained professionals can provide guidance in making decisions, information about available resources and procedural options, and assistance to either party in the event that a report and/or resolution under this Policy is pursued.
+These trained professionals can provide guidance in making decisions, information about available resources and procedural options, and assistance to either party in the event that a report and/or resolution under the Interim Sexual Misconduct is pursued.
 These resources are available regardless of when or where the incident occurred.

 When used in the Policy, "Complainant" refers to the individual who is identified as the subject of Prohibited Conduct.
 "Respondent" refers to the individual alleged to have engaged in Prohibited Conduct.
-A "Third

-Party" refers to any other participant in the process, including a witness or an individual who makes a report on behalf of a Complainant.
+A "Third Party" refers to any other participant in the process, including a witness or an individual who makes a report on behalf of a Complainant.